-Financing activities typically refer to the capital or long-term funds that a business has access to.
-Such cash inflows and outflows are a consequence of the activities resulting in changes in the proportion and structure of the owner’s capital and borrowings of a business.
+Financing activities typically refer to the capital or long-term funds a business has access.
+Such cash inflows and outflows resulting from the activities result in changes in the proportion and structure of the owner’s capital and borrowings of a business.

-Thus, cash flows from financing activities of an e-commerce business include inflows from additional borrowing or equity financing and outflows as a result of the repayment of debt.
+Thus, cash flows from financing activities of an e-commerce business include inflows from additional borrowing or equity financing and outflows due to debt repayment.
 The cash outflows may also include dividend payments and equity repurchases.

-The following are the examples of cash flows from financing activities for an e-commerce business:
+The following are examples of cash flows from financing activities for an e-commerce business:

 I. Cash Inflows from Financing Activities